mokolabs/styler/README.markdown

     <%= stylesheets :path => "compiled" %>

-This will look for the stylesheets in the `/public/stylesheets/compiled` directory.
+This will force Styler to only load stylesheets from the `/public/stylesheets/compiled` directory.

 Generator